Job Evaluation and Position Classification Procedures

 We encourage all employees to review their job description on a regular basis to ensure it properly reflects their current job duties.
-You should work with your manager/supervisor and your HR Services Manager to update your JDQ if necessary.
+You should work with your manager/supervisor and your HR Manager to update your JDQ if necessary.

 Will all changes to market bands result in a pay increase for the incumbent?